therealseanwallace/instance-or-factory/README.md

 This is a utility function that returns either a factory function for testing purposes or an instance created by the factory for use in other environments.

 ## Usage
-1. Install using "npm i return-instance-or-factory".
+1. Install using "npm i instance-or-factory".

 2. Import the module into your code: